-Dr. Kamann grew up in Kearney, Nebraska where she was enjoyed running and being outdoors.
-After high school, she attended the University of Nebraska at Kearney and graduated in 2005 with a Bachelor's in Exercise Science.
-During her time at UNK, she worked with the Park and Recreation Department of Kearney and coached and officiated various youth and adult athletic leagues.
+Dr. Kamann grew up in Kearney, Nebraska, where she enjoyed running and being outdoors.
+After high school, she attended the University of Nebraska at Kearney and graduated in 2005 with a bachelor's degree in Exercise Science.
+During her time at UNK, she worked with the Parks and Recreation Department of Kearney and coached and officiated various youth and adult athletic leagues.
 She also taught youth swimming lessons for the Red Cross.

 Dr. Kamann went on to attend the Oklahoma College of Optometry and graduated in 2009.
 While in school, Dr. Kamann served as the school's representative for the American Optometric Student Association (AOSA).
 She went on to serve as the Vice President of the AOSA.
 Dr. Kamann was also recognized for Clinical Excellence in Contact Lens.

-Dr. Kamann is a member of the Oklahoma Association of Optometric Physicians, the American Optometric Association (AOA), the Sports Vision and Contact Lens Section of the AOA, and is a Sustaining Member of the AOSA.
+Dr. Kamann is a member of the Oklahoma Association of Optometric Physicians, the American Optometric Association (AOA) and the Sports Vision and Contact Lens Section of the AOA.
+She is also a Sustaining Member of the AOSA.
 Dr. Kamann currently serves on the Executive Meetings Committee of the AOA and is the Chair of the Student Program Committee.

 Dr. Thompson grew up in a military family and has lived in many different states.
 She calls Nebraska home, where her parents live on an acreage in the country.
 She enjoyed playing violin and piano and participating in choir, one-acts, musicals and track.
 After high school, she attended the University of Nebraska-Lincoln and graduated in 2008 with a Bachelor of Science in Biology.